josokw/Fuzzy/README.md

 Contains some unit tests: sudo apt-get install libunitest++-dev

-Create in dir Fuzzy to subdirs: FuzzyDebug and FuzzyRelease.
+Create in dir Fuzzy two subdirs: FuzzyDebug and FuzzyRelease.
 Use them at project configuring.
 These files are used in the .pro files.